UirapuruDende/CalendarBundle/README.md

  - [ ] filtering in view by calendars
  - [ ] validation
  - [ ] dispatching proper events on actions
+ - [ ] moving event occurrence up/down and to other days

 ## bugs